Yield Farming vs. Staking

 How Does Yield Farming Work?

 If you want to invest in yield farming, you must put your crypto assets in a liquidity pool to help them stay liquid.
 The assets are lent out to investors looking for funds for speculation or other purposes.
 The money made from the loans is distributed among yield farmers according to the invested amount.
-Most of these things are done by smart contracts, which are computer codes that make blockchain functions happen automatically.
+Smart contracts, which are computer codes that automate blockchain functions, handle the majority of these tasks.

 Besides paying interest, most lending protocols also reward liquidity providers with native tokens.
 This increases your chances of making more money since your tokens could also gain value.